TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-Normally, we use `bloodhound-python` for the data extraction process, instead, we will use `Netexec`:
+Normally, we use `bloodhound-python` for data extractioni; however,in this case we use `Netexec`:

 <br />